Averages and nonvanishing of central values of triple product $L$-functions: Examples of small weights

 \end{Example} Recall that when $p\mid N$, $a_p(h)p^{-(k-1)}= -\varepsilon_p(\frac 12,\pi_h)=\pm 1$ for $h\in\cF_{2k}(N)$.
 So the terms $\frac 12(1+a_2(h))$ and $\frac 12(1+a_3(h))$ can either be $0$ or $1$.

-When $N$ is a prime with $N=11$ or $N>13$, this reproves Theorem 1.1 in \cite{feigon2010exact}.
+When $N$ is a prime with $N=11$ or $N>13$, this reproves \cite[Theorem 1.1]{feigon2010exact}.
 (The Petersson inner product $(f,f)$, defined in \eqref{def.Petersson}, is normalized differently in \cite{feigon2010exact}, so the main formula there is differed by some constants comparing with \eqref{maineqwt2}.)

 When $2k=4$, The coefficients $C_{i,2-i,1}$ in $\mathbb{P}_{4}$ of $X_1^{2-i}Y_1^i\otimes X_2^{i}Y_2^{2-i} \otimes X_3Y_3$ are given by

 Applying Lemma \ref{geom.archi.coeff}, we have

 Using the notations in Theorem \ref{maingeometric}, we have